 I have a few rules I (try) to follow when it comes to social media engagement.

 1) Do not engage trolls – and remain respectful when in discussions.

 2) Keep it real, but fairly light

 3) Mute or block posts/people that endanger my mental health.

 5) Never DM new followers or mass DM anyone with book ads or asking for reviews.

 I use these rules because they work for me.
-I also turn off people’s re-tweets on twitter sometimes.
-Usually if they retweet politics a lot, or video that hurt my heart, like people or animal abuse.
+I also turn off people’s re-tweets on Twitter sometimes.
+Usually, if they retweet politics a lot or videos that hurt my heart, like people or animal abuse.